songxh0424/MovieStats/About.md

 ## Data Sources

-The collection of movies in this web app is from [MovieLens 20M Dataset](https://grouplens.org/datasets/movielens/20m/).
-The dataset contains the titles, genres, and IMDb IDs of close to 30,000 movies.
+The collection of movies in this web app is from [MovieLens Latest Dataset](https://grouplens.org/datasets/movielens/latest/).
+The dataset contains the titles, genres, and IMDb IDs of over 45,000 movies.

 Another data source is the [OMDb API](http://www.omdbapi.com/).
 By supplying the IMDb ID of a movie, the API can return a wide range of information about that movie, including its year of release, director, actors, ratings and box office (though often missing).